stephengaito/toolArchive/doc/SetupNFSCompileFarm.md

 13. The DMUCS request server process is running on a well known machine in the local area network.
 14. lms is setup on all compile servers.
+15. ConTeXt (including $HOME/texmf) is setup on all compile servers.

 On each compile server, the NFS exported source subhierarchy  are located
 at: